Lopez Expedition: Background

 During the era of Manifest Destiny the territory of the United States expanded rapidly, most notably with the Mexican Cession of 1848.
 The same year President Polk made an offer to purchase Cuba for $100 million, which was rejected by Spain.
 Cuba was particularly coveted by Southern supporters of slavery, who believed that Cuba with its large population of slaves would bolster the political strength of the slave states if it were admitted to the Union.
 It was estimated Cuba would have thirteen or fifteen representatives in Congress.
 There were similar ambitions towards states of northern Mexico such as Tamaulipas, where it was believed the climate would suit the introduction of slaves, but Cuba had the advantage of an existing plantation economy.

 The campaign to end Spanish rule in Cuba attracted support from a number of southern political figures who were later prominent Confederates including Jefferson Davis.
 The northern Democrat Stephen Douglas also supported annexation.
 Democrats made it a political issue, with Southern Whigs also loudly stating their commitment to taking Cuba.
 The cause of Cuba was compared to that of the Texas Republic which had won its independence in 1836 before joining the United States.

 However, the new Whig administration renounced any plan to buy Cuba from Spain.
 Increasingly those who wished to acquire the island turned towards seizing Cuba by force.
 They received strong backing from Mississippi Governor John Quitman, who formed an alliance with the Venezuelan-born adventurer Narciso López.
 López had contacts with potential insurgents in Cuba, but many of them favoured full independence rather than annexation.

 An initial expedition in 1849 assembled near Pascagoula was prevented from sailing by American authorities.
 Shifting his base from New York City to New Orleans where there was much greater support for filibustering, López launched a second expedition in 1850.
-His attempts to persuade Jefferson Davis, John Quitman or Robert E. Lee to take command were rejected, and López oversaw it itself.
+His attempts to persuade Jefferson Davis, John Quitman or Robert E. Lee to take command were rejected, and López oversaw it himself.
 Reaching Cárdenas he landed, burned the governor's mansion and raised the Cuban flag for the first time.
 An expected uprising by Cuban revolutionaries did not occur and the filibusters rapidly fled back to Florida pursued by the Spanish Navy.
+Five Americans who were left behind were executed.
 Lopez, Quitman and others were prosecuted for violating the Neutrality Act but a jury in New Orleans, where they were wildly popular for their efforts, acquitted one of their conspirators and the remaining indictments were dropped.